 Feedback on your recent blood tests

-Your recent blood tests suggest that you have a condition called chronic kidney disease or CKD.
+Your recent results suggest that you have a condition called chronic kidney disease or CKD.
 This is a long-term condition where the kidneys don’t work as well as they should.
 CKD is common and it affects around 10% (1 in 10) of the population.
 For most people it is mild and does not become severe, and it is not common for the kidneys to stop working altogether.
 Most people with CKD have no symptoms and do not need specialist help and advice.

 Causes of CKD